5 Reasons to Drop Pickling Paste Right Now

 Here is how this weld cleaning method compares to pickling in terms of the above-mentioned factors:

 - Safety – Electrochemical weld cleaning machines utilize electricity and food-grade phosphorus-based acids to clean stainless steel welds and surfaces.
 The acids are mild and not harmful to your health.

 - Cost efficiency – Electrolytic weld cleaners are highly affordable, meaning you don’t have to make significant investments to achieve optimal and consistent results.
-Purchase of inexpensive consumables is the only recurring cost.
+The purchase of inexpensive consumables is the only recurring cost.
 You can easily simplify your production and clean all types of stainless steel welds in-house.

-- Passivation – Most of electrochemical machines will clean and passivate the surface at the same time so you don’t have to worry about re-formation of rust and other impurities.
+- Passivation – Most electrochemical machines will clean and passivate the surface at the same time so you don’t have to worry about the re-formation of rust and other impurities.

 - Legal regulations – There are no legal obstacles to using electrochemical weld cleaners in different production situations.
 With no safety hazards associated with it, electrolytic cleaning is recommended for steel surfaces that will be in direct contact with food and water.

 Cougartron – The peak of weld cleaning technology